 - Safe Isolation of Low Voltage Electrical Installations

 Name: William (Bill) Walton

 Experience: Bill has worked in the gas industry for over 37 years having started with Northern Gas in 1977.
 Qualified in both domestic and commercial gas, Bill has worked in the North East for Truscott Engineering, Initial Property Maintenance, North Tyneside Council and most recently Kier.

 With experience in taking gas apprentices under his wing and being one of the most experienced ‘go to’ men in the gas team, the natural progression for Bill was to start teaching it and his effortless and instinctive training ability meant he was the obvious choice for the team.

 Bill enjoys meeting new people, sharing his knowledge and experience in a fun and humorous way, with plenty of real life examples.
 He has served with the TA, is interested in all things military and enjoys socialising with family and friends.

 Bill is also the First Aider and Fire Marshall for the training centre in Killingworth, Newcastle Upon Tyne.

-Darren has worked in the gas industry for almost 30 years having started with IG Clements in 1986.
-Qualified in both domestic, commercial gas & catering, Darren is also the centre Internal Verifier.
-Darren has worked for Trolhurst, British Gas and Trade Training and we were thrilled to have Darren join the team in the summer of 2015.
+Chris has worked in the gas industry for almost 10 years having started with North Tyneside Council.
+Having served his time with the Council, we were thrilled to have Chris join the team in the summer of 2016.

-Darren enjoys time with his family, sharing his dry sense of humour with the team and learners and outdoor activities.
+Chris enjoys time with his family, sharing his dry sense of humour with the team and learners and golf.